Aberkane/ethics-in-re/RQ2/readme.md

 - **Description**: Script that explores features in user stories.

 ## Documentation
-The feature_extraction script enables users to explore textual features of requriements.
+The feature_extraction script enables users to explore textual features of requirements.
 Goes hand in hand with the user_stories.csv file in the "data" folder.